Birthdate

 PERSONAL

-Arendz lost his left arm at the elbow in a farming accident at age seven.
+Lost his left arm above the elbow in a farming accident at age seven.
 After his accident he worked for the War Amps organization as a junior counsellor.
 He used his experiences to teach others about farm safety.
-While the accident was initially a major shock, it did not deter him from pursuing his love for sport and competition.

 NOTABLE INTERNATIONAL RESULTS